udecode/editor-protocol/README.md

 - Documentation and software should both be versioned, and versions should match, so someone working with old versions of software should be able to find the proper documentation.

 Order of operations for new features:
-- Editor Protocol:
+- Editor Protocol (Documentation-driven development):
-  - Documentation-driven development: open a PR documenting the new feature.
+  - Open an issue or PR documenting the new feature into [/docs](https://github.com/udecode/editor-protocol/tree/main/docs)
+  - Include the issue or PR number at the start of the spec.
   - Review then merge.
   - _Semantic versioning – after beta_
-- Application:
+- Application (Test-driven development):
-  - Test-driven development: open a PR testing the new feature aligned with the documentation.
+  - Open a PR testing the corresponding Editor Protocol feature, mentioning the issue # number.
   - Develop the feature in that PR so that the unit tests pass.
   - Review then merge.
   - Release.